cjsmith1988/Take-the-Quiz/README.md

-**Project name**: Password Generator
+**Project name**: Web API Challenge

-**Description**: This project purpose was to test our intial javascript skills we learned throughout the week
+**Description**: This project purpose was to test our javescript skills and using the APIs fundamentals we learned throughout the week

 **Installation**:

-access Github repository here: https://github.com/cjsmith1988/PasswordGenerator.git
+access Github repository here: https://github.com/cjsmith1988/Take-the-Quiz.git

 access Application URL here: https://cjsmith1988.github.io/PasswordGenerator/